And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 And make no mistake, they're around.

-But as part of her desire to create this vision, this pictures, average ordinary, everyday housewife running for president, walking into a diner.
+But as part of her desire to create this vision, these pictures, average, ordinary, everyday housewife running for president, walking into a diner, the average, ordinary American does not walk in with Secret Service protection or bodyguards.

 All part of the show.